nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

 [Click here to see the change](https://github.com/rossrowe/GoodForm-Tutorial/compare/tutorial-step3-b...tutorial-step3-c)

-Put a text file with colour names in a folder called `suggestions`.
+Put a 'colour.txt' text file with colour names in a folder called `suggestions` within your grails project.
 [See Suggestions Plugin] (http://nerderg.com/Simple+Suggestions+plugin)

 This is a very simple form with just two questions ('What is your name?' and 'What is your favorite colour?' ).
 However, the form demonstrates some key features of Goodform.